Careers Service

 Further advice

 Group exercises or discussions are a very common feature of assessment centres.
-In these the selectors are looking for how well you work with other people, as well as for key skills such as communication, negotiating, persuading, problem-solving and planning skills.
+The selectors are looking for key skills such as:

-To take part in a practice group exercise, look out for our 'Have a go at an assessment centre' workshops during term time.
+To take part in a practice group exercise, look out for our 'Have a go at an assessment centre' workshops.

 • Decide your objectives and priorities